-A brief overview of religious trauma syndrome and why it needs more recognition.
+A brief overview of Religious Trauma Syndrome and why it needs more recognition.

-For as long as organized religion has existed, there has always been a percentage of people who were born into it — or joined at some point — and later left.
+For as long as organized religion has existed, there have always been some percentage of people who were born into it — or joined at some point — and later left.
 In recent times, particularly in the age of the internet, social media, and relative normalization of secularism and humanism, the frequency with which folks leave religion altogether has been, and continues to be, steadily on the rise.
 The U.S. is a good case study.

 While it’s undeniable that billions of people have found, and continue to find, comfort, joy, meaning, and a sense of belonging within religion, it’s equally true that organized religion, especially fundamentalism, is experienced as traumatic by many others — in it and/or in the process of leaving.

 Research and dialogue on the latter are still sorely lacking.
 As a result, the mental health field as a whole currently has a poor understanding of this niche demographic, leaving many professionals culturally incompetent when it comes to helping those leaving organized religion.
 Thus, it’s vital that we increase awareness and gain a better understanding of this lived experience.

 In the context of ultra-Orthodox Judaism, Berger describes a fundamentalist community as: